The ultimate review collection. Reviews of 7 math curriculum choices we’ve tried…and the one we wish we’d have discovered first!

 One of the very best things about homeschooling is that you can pick and choose what will work for your family.
 And if something doesn’t work…you can try something else!
-We experienced this with our history curriculum early on, as well.
-I’ll write about how all that worked out sometime soon.

 With math, we have used a number of different curriculums (I know “curricula” is the correct plural, but it sounds funny, so I don’t say it).